natapone/docker_langflow/README.md

 # Langflow Docker Setup

-This repository contains a Docker Compose configuration for running Langflow locally on your MacBook Pro.
+This repository contains a Docker Compose configuration for running Langflow locally with custom Python packages.

 ## Prerequisites